-Marketing your divorce or family law practice without researching first will prove to be costly and ineffective.
+Marketing your divorce or family law practice without researching first will prove to be costly and ineffective, especially if you don’t research and follow law firm advertising rules.
 With digital marketing at the forefront of legal advertising, you have all of the necessary tools at your disposal to create a highly targeted legal marketing strategy for your family law firm.
 You just need to understand how to use them.

 Demographics for Potential Divorce and Family Law Clients

 In order to gain more qualified leads for your divorce or family law firm, you’ll want to establish exactly who your ideal customer base is: your target client.
 Start by considering the five basic demographic elements:

 From here, you’ll want to hone in on characteristics that mesh well with your specific niche:

 - Legal services required-divorce, child custody, child support, annulment, domestic violence, wills and estates

 - What they want to achieve by engaging with or hiring you as his or her lawyer

 - Specific qualities they’re looking for in a lawyer